sourcegraph/about/handbook/engineering/security/index.md

   <img src="https://storage.googleapis.com/sourcegraph-assets/security-team-logo.jpg" width="50%" alt="Shielding Sourcegraph from attackers">
 </div>

 We think that security is an enabler for the business.
 Sourcegraph is committed to proactive security, and addressing vulnerabilities in a timely manner.
 We approach security with a can-do philosophy, and look to achieve product goals while maintaining a positive posture, and increasing our security stance over time.
+We believe in [transparent security](https://about.sourcegraph.com/blog/improving-security-through-transparency/), and [publicly share our security policies](policies/index.md).

 ## Contact